 Applicant Information: We encourage applicants to have their official transcripts and degree statements sent to us electronically, when possible.
 We recognize that some institutions have been severely impacted by COVID-19, removing the possiblity to obtain official transcripts at this time.
 To continue processing admissions in a timely fashion, we will reach out to recommended applicants, who have submitted their intention to enroll, and confirm that you want to be considered for admission with unofficial copies of transcripts.

 International students must first pass the international clearance process by submitting your Certificate of Financial Responsibility and/or Visa Clearance Form.
 Official copies of your transcripts and degree statements will be required no later than October 2020.

 English Proficiency Admission Requirements

 In response to the temporary closings of testing centers in countries impacted by the COVID-19 epidemic, the Graduate School will now accept Duolingo English Test examination results.
-The Duolingo English Test will be accepted as an alternative to TOEFL and IELTS for proof of English proficiency for impacted applicants Duolingo English tests taken between Feb.
-3 and July 31, 2020, will be accepted.
+The Duolingo English Test will be accepted as an alternative to TOEFL and IELTS for proof of English proficiency for impacted applicants.
+Duolingo English tests taken after February 3, 2020 will be accepted.

 To be admitted, a minimum score of 110 will be required.
 In addition to providing a score at or above the minimum, the Graduate School or graduate programs may choose to require students to participate in a Zoom or Skype interview prior to making an admission decision.

 Duolingo English Test Information: